How to Cook Ribs in the Oven When It's Too Cold to Grill

 • 1 teaspoon liquid smoke

-2. Place the ribs on a rimmed baking sheet (still wrapped in foil).
+3. Place the foil-wrapped ribs on a rimmed baking sheet.

-5. Open a corner of the foil packet for each rack of ribs and pour in about ¼ cup of cooled liquid.
+4. Open a corner of the foil packet for each rack of ribs and pour in about ¼ cup of cooled braising liquid.

-6. Reseal the packet tightly so that the liquid will not leak out.
+5. Reseal the packet tightly so the liquid won't leak out.

 The secret to really tender ribs from your oven is this: low and slow.
 What does that mean?
-Low temperature (250 degrees).
-Slow cooking time (2-1/2-4 hours.)
-This low and slow cooking method breaks down the collagen in the meat, giving you that fall-off-of-the-bone tenderness that you desire.
+Low temperature (250°F).
+Slow cooking time (2½-4 hours).
+This low and slow cooking method breaks down the collagen in the meat, giving you that fall-off-of-the-bone tenderness that you want.

 1. Place the ribs in the oven.

-3. After about 2-1/2 hours, open a corner of one of your foil packets and test the ribs with a fork.
+3. After about 2½ hours, open a corner of one of your foil packets and test the ribs with a fork.
 If they are tender, move on to step 5.
-Otherwise, allow them to continue to cook until they are fork tender.
+Otherwise, allow them to continue to cook until they're fork-tender.
 If in doubt, err on the side of leaving the ribs in the oven longer.
-In the moisture-rich, low temperature environment, it isn't going to hurt the ribs.
+In the moisture-rich, low-temperature environment, it isn't going to hurt the ribs.

 You have two options for your glaze.
 You can use a commercially prepared or homemade barbecue sauce, or you can use your braising liquid.